Milestone 1: Model

 Though you know that Add should only accept number expressions, Or should only accept boolean expressions, and CellLvalue should only accept integer expressions, you should only assume that the operand parameters are of some abstract expression type.
 The constructors should not typecheck their operands.
 Your spreadsheet uses a dynamically-typed language, and typechecking requires information that is only available at evaluation time.
 Suppose one of the operands is a cell rvalue or a variable reference.
 You won't know the type of value it represents until the tree is evaluated, and you therefore cannot typecheck at construction time.

 Nor should any constructor evaluate its operands.
 Some of these operations require access to other cells of the grid to figure out their value, and these constructors know nothing about the grid.
 Evaluation will happen later.
-At the constructor stage, you are only building a tree, not reducing it down to a primitive.
+At the constructor stage, you are only building a tree, not executing it.

 Here's some advice: start by implementing just a few of these abstractions, like integer primitives and a couple of arithmetic operations.
 Complete the serialization and evaluation steps below for this small set.
 Once these steps are working, go back and implement the remaining abstractions.